How File Share Backup Works

-Veeam Backup & Replication performs file share backup in the following way:
+Veeam Backup & Replication performs file share backup to the backup storage in the following way:

-- The file proxy enumerates files and folders on the file share and creates the file tree with CRC values.
+- The backup proxy enumerates files and folders on the file share and creates a cyclic redundancy check (CRC) tree.

-- The file proxy transfers the file tree to the cache repository.
+- The backup proxy transfers the CRC tree to the cache repository.

-- The cache repository saves the file tree.
+- The cache repository saves the CRC tree.

-- When the cache repository receives a new tree structure from the proxy, it compares it with the file tree created during the previous run of the backup session.
-If any files or folders of the file share have changed since the previous backup session run, the cache repository instructs the file proxy to start reading changed data from the source file share.
+When the cache repository receives a new CRC tree structure from the proxy, it compares it with the CRC tree created during the previous run of the backup session.
+If any files or folders of the file share have changed since the previous backup session run, the cache repository instructs the backup proxy to start reading changed data from the source file share.

-- The file proxy reads new data from the file share.
+- The backup proxy reads new data from the file share.

-- The file proxy creates data packages.
-Data packages contain backup data saved as data files (each 64 Mb in size) and metadata files that contain names and versions of backup files and allocation of data in backup files.
+Data packages comprise backup data files (each 64 Mb in size) and metadata files that contain names and versions of backup files and allocation of data in backup files.

 - Veeam Backup & Replication checks file versions in the backup repository against retention settings and moves backup data from the backup repository to the archive repository if necessary.